-Starting a small business is a bit like running a marathon, it takes a lot of preparation, can feel extremely daunting and requires a serious commitment if you want to make it to the finish-line.
+Starting a successful small business is a bit like running a marathon, it takes a lot of preparation, can feel extremely daunting and requires a serious commitment if you want to make it to the finish-line.
 Knowing where to start can be the most difficult part of all, so here is our short guide to setting up a successful small business.

 You might have a great idea for a business, but to make sure your idea is actually viable you’ll need to do some market research.
 First and foremost your business will need to meet an unmet or under-served need within the marketplace and until you know the marketplace you can’t know whether that is true or not.
 Try not to be so passionate about your idea that you lose objectivity.